3 Exponential Moving Average Trading Strategy

 Takeaways

-Adding in the needed breaks of swing levels in all trades except the continuation two method, ensures that price is showing us a trending price pattern.
+Adding in the needed breaks of swing levels in all trades except the continuation of two methods ensures that the price is showing us a trending price pattern.

 Having three moving averages helps us have no doubt if a market is trending or is ranging.

-• If we see separation in the averages, we have a trend
+• If we see a separation in the averages, we have a trend

-• If price is whipping back and forth around the averages, we have a range
+• If the price is whipping back and forth around the averages, we have a range

 The first trade out of a reversal and the first pullback/continuation trade, have proven to be the most reliable.

-If you don’t blindly trade the 3 EMA crosses, take into account support and resistance, you could find an edge in this type of strategy where you take advantage of trend, momentum, and a simple trade management and profit taking routine.
+If you don’t blindly trade the 3 EMA crosses, and take into account support and resistance, you could find an edge in this type of strategy where you take advantage of trend, momentum, and simple trade management and profit-taking routine.

 Tired Of Trading With Overused Indicators?